Why Choose an Independent School?

-You may be wondering how the benefits of enrolling your child or children in an independent school may compare to the initial costs of the education.
+You may be wondering how the benefits of enrolling your child at an independent school like Prairie may compare to the initial costs of the education.

-- Independent in governance: Schools are organized as not-for-profit corporations governed by a Board of Trustees with legally-mandated fiduciary duties and responsibilities;
+- Independent in governance: TPS is organized as a not-for-profit corporation governed by a Board of Trustees with legally-mandated fiduciary duties and responsibilities;

-- Independent in finance: Schools charge tuition and raise money to operate as opposed to being supported primarily by public monies.
+- Independent in finance: TPS charges tuition and raises money to operate as opposed to being supported primarily by public monies.

 It is the independence of independent schools that offer the four essential freedoms that make them strong and highly effective: